 These are the first individuals GPS-tracked in their breeding areas in Europe to have reached Africa.
 The two vultures were tracked by LPO and GREFA respectively and the following summarises their great journeys.

-While the Cinereous Vulture is a regular winter visitor in Morocco in small numbers, it’s still rare in West Africa (For example, first record for Mauritania was only in 2017 and for the Gambia in 2018).
+While the Cinereous Vulture is a regular winter visitor in Morocco in small numbers, it’s still rare in West Africa (For example, the first for Mauritania was only recorded in 2017 and the first for the Gambia was in 2018).